Jin-12/Wemby-Watcher/README.md

 # Wemby Watcher

-A project to get the latests NBA game stats for Wemby (Victor Wembanyama)
+A project to get the latests NBA game stats for Wemby (Victor Wembanyama) using the [BALLDONTLIE API](https://app.balldontlie.io/) (Free Version)